mrhungr-github/professional-services/README.md

 * [BigQuery Cross Project Slot Monitoring](examples/bigquery-cross-project-slot-monitoring) - Solution to help monitoring slot utilization across multiple projects, while breaking down allocation per project.
 * [BigQuery Group Sync For Row Level Access](examples/bigquery-row-access-groups) - Sample code to synchronize group membership from G Suite/Cloud Identity into BigQuery and join that with your data to control access at row level.
 * [Cloud Composer Examples](examples/cloud-composer-examples) - Examples of using Cloud Composer, GCP's managed Apache Airflow service.
+* [Cloud Dataflow and Cloud Bigtable Cyptocurrencies Exchange Realtime Example](examples/cryptorealtime) - Apache Beam example that reads from the Crypto Exchanges WebSocket API and saves the feed in Cloud Bigtable.
+Real time visualization from Bigtable running on Flask server are included.
 * [CloudML Bank Marketing](examples/cloudml-bank-marketing) - Notebook for creating a classification model for marketing using CloudML.
 * [CloudML Bee Health Detection](examples/cloudml-bee-health-detection) - Detect if a bee is unhealthy based on an image of it and its subspecies.
 * [CloudML Energy Price Forecasting](examples/cloudml-energy-price-forecasting) - Predicting the future energy price based on historical price and weather.